bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 * T-shirts, trousers, jumpers
 * Socks and underwear
 * Nightwear
+* Optional: swimming costume (it's unlikely that there will be any swimming)

 ### Food
 There will be plenty of food provided at meal times, but it's probably a good idea to bring a supply of cereal bars to take training with you.
 There will be some shops around too if you want to buy snacks, but the things available might be quite different to what you would expect in the UK!